Myths Of Divorce Mediation And Mediation In Colorado

 5. Parties to a mediation are required to attend court, and their lawyers would be required to be present at that time.

 False!
 If a divorcing couple has no children, their memorandum (referred to above) and the required forms can be mailed to the court without the assistance of lawyers, and no court appearance is necessary.
 If a couple has children, this is still the case if they have lawyers and the lawyers review and sign on behalf of each of the parties.
-(Recent changes to Colorado’s divorce laws may require an informal “status conference” in most cases.
-See our article on new Colorado divorce laws and process for more details about these changes.)

 If a couple has children, but has chosen to proceed without the assistance of lawyers, at least one of the couple with children is required to appear in court for a brief hearing (called a “noncontested” hearing).
 At that brief hearing, the family law judge or magistrate considers all their paperwork and agreements.
 Colorado law requires this hearing (when the parties have children but have not had the formal guidance of lawyers) for the Court to scrutinize the appropriateness of the parties’ parenting plan and/or child support arrangements.